wvanderp/notes/blog posts/Best camera for photogrammetry.md

 | ------------------------------------ | ------------------------------------ |
 | HX99                                 | Pixel 7 Pro                          |

-You see this nonexistent noise pattern throughout the sign that is not there on the Pixel.
+You see this non-existent noise pattern throughout the sign that is not there on the Pixel.

 | ![[Pasted image 20240624222227.png]] | ![[Pasted image 20240624222102.png]] |
 | ------------------------------------ | ------------------------------------ |